Explore our Political Science program offerings and requirements

 At Dalhousie, Film Studies is interdisciplinary, with courses offered across departments at Dal and the University of King's College.
 It's also inter-university, allowing you to take classes at the Nova Scotia College of Art and Design (NSCAD) University, Mount Saint Vincent University (MSVU), and Saint Mary’s University (SMU).

-For more information visit the Film Studies site
+For more information visit the Film Studies minor in the Academic Calendar.

 Journalism Studies (Minor)

 If you enjoy asking questions, gathering information and telling stories, you may choose the option of a minor in journalism studies as a complement to another field of study.
 In conjunction with the University of King's College School of Journalism, the minor in journalism studies provides an introduction to journalism and the basic methods and techniques of reporting.
 You'll explore important issues relating to the profession - for example, the relationship between the news media and the courts in Canada, and the ethical issues surrounding credible reporting.

 If you're curious about the law, or thinking about pursuing legal studies after completing your bachelor's degree, Dal's minor in Law and Society will help you set your course.
 The program provides an introduction to the study of law, an overview of the Canadian legal system, knowledge of the role of law in society—and an opportunity to investigate law as a potential career.

 Because the Law and Society minor is interdisciplinary, you’ll be able to choose from a broad set of courses in different disciplines that touch on legal studies and address historical, philosophical, and political applications of law and legal inquiry.
 You'll gain varied perspectives on the role of the law in our day to day lives, both past and present.

 Minor in Management

 There's no other program like it in Canada.
 Our Bachelor of Management provides an innovative and interdisciplinary program that combines information management, environmental resource management, public administration and business.